-Pierre R. Berastaín is the Deputy Director of DASH, where he has operational responsibility for all program areas.
+Pierre R. Berastaín is the Chief Strategy & Operations Officer of DASH, where he has operational responsibility for all program areas.

-As Deputy Director, Pierre partners closely with the Executive Director to chart DASH’s future growth and strategic response to an increasing demand for the organization’s services.
+As Chief Strategy & Operations Officer, Pierre partners closely with the Presidents & CEO to chart DASH’s future growth and strategic response to an increasing demand for the organization’s services.

 Prior to DASH, Pierre was the Director of the Office of Sexual Assault Prevention and Response (OSAPR) at Harvard University where he led and provided oversight of advocacy, education, and prevention services as well as University-wide coordination to address the needs of people who experienced interpersonal harm.
 Before Harvard, Pierre served as the Assistant Director of Innovation and Engagement at the National Latin@ Network for Healthy Families and Communities (NLN), the federally funded, Latino specific resource center for gender based violence in the United States.
 During his tenure, Pierre led multi-year federal grant programs under the U.S. Department of Health and Human Services and the U.S. Department of Justice; partook on public policy initiatives with federal agencies; oversaw strategic communications; and conducted trainings nationally and internationally on sexual assault, intimate partner violence, and stalking.
 He worked with federal agencies, college campuses and universities, domestic and sexual violence state coalitions, shelters, and community programs to infuse cultural competency on violence intervention and prevention initiatives.